-This book has never been high on my priority lists, but Heather piqued my interest in the audioversion when she left a comment on an earlier post.
+Treasure Island has never been high on my priority lists, but Heather piqued my interest in the audioversion when she left a comment on an earlier post.
 She mentioned that Adrian Praetzellis had done an excellent job of reading several classics at Librivox so I popped over and downloaded three of his books.

 The first was Treasure Island.
 Mr. Praetzellis catches you off guard when he begins because his voice seems so dull and uninteresting.
 But don't worry, it's a ruse.
 When he gets started on the pirate's voices, he's absolutely amazing.
 His reading of Long John Silver is spot on, succeeding in conveying both his dastardliness and his charm.

 The story itself held few surprises since I'd read the Classics Illustrated comic book version a hundred times as a child and have seen various movie versions (the latest being Treasure Planet).
 Still, it's a pleasure to listen to any book with engaging characters that's well-written and well-narrated.